Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You call down a height 20 *(30m)*,a radius 2 *(3m)* sphere Column of red-hot iron in a space you can see within range.
 Each creature in the area is pushed to the nearest unoccupied space, then must make a DEX Save.
 On a failure, a creature takes 8d8 Bludgeoning plus 4d6 Fire damage and is [Prone](conditions.md#prone).
 On a success, a creature takes half as much damage.
-At Higher Levels.
-The Fire damage increases by 4d6 for each spell slot level above 7.
+**Using a Higher-Level Spell Slot.** The Fire damage increases by 4d6 for each spell slot level above 7.
 - **Classes**: Warlock
 *(Source: CS)*